Teresa McLaughlin Discusses Writing, Success, and Her Book

 Do you have any tips for aspiring authors?

-Write what you want.
+Write about what you want.
 Bring your ideas to your writing, be creative.
 Don’t be afraid, put yourself out there for everyone to see.
 Also, take editors’ suggestions with a pinch of salt.
 Editors can be aggressive and egocentric.
 They went to college to learn what is commonly accepted as “good writing.”
 It is important to know the rules of good writing, but only so that you know when, and how to break them!

 Do you have any advice for people not in the industry, like bloggers, podcasters and YouTubers?